 If ESMF-managed threading is used, the total number of PETs for the atmosphere component is given by the product of the number of threads requested and the total number of MPI ranks (both forecast and write grid component).
-If num\threads\atm is the number of threads specified for the FV3atm component, in nems.configure the ATM PET bounds are given by
+If num_threads_atm is the number of threads specified for the FV3atm component, in ufs.configure the ATM PET bounds are given by

-ATM_petlist_bounds 0 total_tasks_atmnum_threads_atm-1 ATM_omp_num_threads num_threads_atm
+ATM_petlist_bounds total_tasks_atmnum_threads_atm-1 ATM_omp_num_threads num_threads_atm

-Note that in UWM, the ATM component is normally listed first in nems.configure so that the starting PET for the ATM is 0.
+Note that in UWM, the ATM component is normally listed first in ufs.configure so that the starting PET for the ATM is 0.